Australian judge rules senator broke race law by telling rival legislator to return to Pakistan

 “Sen. Hanson’s tweet was merely an angry ad hominem attack devoid of discernible content (or comment) in response to what Sen. Faruqi had said,” Stewart wrote in his decision.

-Stewart described Hanson’s testimony as “generally unreliable," rejecting her claim that she did not know Faruqi’s religion when she posted.
+Stewart described Hanson’s testimony as “generally unreliable," rejecting her claim that she did not know Faruqi’s religion when she posted her response.

 She conceded she had once said in a media interview she would not sell her house to a Muslim, but would not say whether she had meant what she had said.